AmonB/RadonPy/README.md

 - SPACIER (Efficient molecular exploration tool using Bayesian Optimization combined with RadonPy) \[[Link](https://github.com/s-nanjo/Spacier/)\]

 ## Acknowledgements
-The development of RadonPy was financially supported by the following grants
+The development of RadonPy has been financially supported by the following grants:
 - Japan Science and Technology Agency (JST) CREST (Grant Number: JPMJCR19I3)
 - Ministry of Education, Culture, Sports, Science and Technology (MEXT) as “Program for Promoting Researches on the Supercomputer Fugaku” (Project ID: hp210264)
+- JST as "Program on Open Innovation Platform for Industry-Academia Co-creation (COI-NEXT)" (Grant Number: JPMJPF2102)
+- MEXT as "Data Creation and Utilization-Type Material Research and Development Project (DxMT)" (Grant Number: JPMXP1122714694)
 - The Japan Society for the Promotion of Science (JSPS) as the Grant-in-Aid for Scientific Research (A) (Grant Number: 19H01132)
+- JSPS as the Grant-in-Aid for Scientific Research (B) (Grant Number: 25K00147)
 - JSPS as the Grant-in-Aid for Scientific Research (C) (Grant Number: 22K11949)

-The numerical calculations were conducted on the following supercomputer systems
+The numerical calculations were conducted on the following supercomputer systems:
 - Fugaku at the RIKEN Center for Computational Science, Kobe, Japan (Project ID: hp210264, hp210213)
-- The supercomputer at the Research Center for Computational Science, Okazaki, Japan (Project ID: 21-IMS-C126, 22-IMS-C125, 23-IMS-C113)
+- The supercomputer at the Research Center for Computational Science, Okazaki, Japan (Project ID: 21-IMS-C126, 22-IMS-C125, 23-IMS-C113, 24-IMS-C107, 25-IMS-C107)
 - The supercomputer Ohtaka at the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo, Tokyo, Japan
 - The supercomputer TSUBAME3.0 at the Tokyo Institute of Technology, Tokyo, Japan
 - The supercomputer ABCI at the National Institute of Advanced Industrial Science and Technology, Tsukuba, Japan

+The experimental varidation data was provided by:
+- PoLyInfo \[[Link](https://polymer.nims.go.jp/)\] developed by National Institute for Materials Science (NIMS)

 ## Copyright and licence
 ©Copyright 2025 The RadonPy developers, all rights reserved.